rbk/Crime-Data-Analysis/02/Post-02.md

 ```

 ## Top 10 States Ranked By Total Homicides
-Now that we have a dataframe, we can start processing the data.
+Now that we have our data loaded into a dataframe, we can start processing the data.
 The first thing we will do is rank the states by the number of homicides.

 This is a bad idea.
 Let's do it anyway to see why.

 This is a very simple task.
-First, we query the data by year so that all the rows in our dataframe are for the 2017 year.
+First, we query the dataframe by the year:

 ```python
 # Get 2017 state data
 # We use notnull because the state name is not null for states
 data = raw_data.query('year == 2017 and state_name.notnull()')
 ```
-Next we sort the data using `sort_values`.
+Next we sort the data using **sort_values**.
-Using the `by` attribute, we provide an array of columns to sort by.
+Using the **by** attribute, we provide an array of columns to sort by.
 In this case we are sorting by the count of homicides.

 ```python
 # Ranked By Total Homicides